cbecraft1184/teams-meeting-minutes-prod/AZURE_GOV_IMPLEMENTATION_PLAN.md

 ## Executive Summary

 This document provides a complete implementation plan for deploying the DOD Teams Meeting Minutes Management System to Microsoft Azure Government Cloud (GCC High/DOD).
-The solution will serve 300,000+ users with SECRET-level classification support.
+The solution will serve 300,000+ users with SECRET classification support.

 **Timeline:** 8-12 weeks
 **Environment:** Azure Government (GCC High or DOD)